KeyanSong/431-2018/README.md

 ## The Syllabus

-An initial draft of the course syllabus is now available at [this link](https://thomaselove.github.io/2018-431-syllabus/)
+The most recent draft of [the course syllabus](https://thomaselove.github.io/2018-431-syllabus/) is now available.

 ## This page is a work in progress.
 Please pardon the construction.